 - Emotional distress – A dog bite attack is very violent, and many victims suffer from Post Traumatic Stress Disorder.

-Oronoz & Ericsson Injury Lawyers Can Help You After A Dog Bite
+Oronoz & Ericsson, LLC Can Help You After A Dog Bite

 Being attacked by a dog is a traumatic experience.
 You may be badly injured, and uncertain about what to do next.
 It’s important that you contact emergency first responders immediately if you or a loved one are badly hurt.
 Be sure to contact a knowledgeable Nevada lawyer as soon as possible.
 You have the right to pursue damages after a dog attack.
 However, the other parties may not be helpful, and it’s easy for anyone to be uncertain about what to do.
 Be sure to speak with your lawyer before accepting any form of compensation, or before signing any agreement related to your injury.

 Our attorneys have helped thousands of Nevada residents who have been seriously injured.
 We can help you understand your options for damages as the legal process moves forward after your dog bite.
-Contact Oronoz & Ericsson Injury Lawyers in Las Vegas at (702) 878-2889.
+Contact Oronoz & Ericsson, LLC in Las Vegas at (702) 878-2889.